 If young children are to learn, they must have first-hand experiences.
 Our schedule is very flexible.
 Children work and play with art materials, manipulatives, blocks, dramatic play, music, books, and other mediums.
 There is also a regular period for outside activity twice a day.
 We will have a center-wide biblical curriculum for spiritual development.
 The Two-Year-Old Class uses Wee Learn curriculum.
 The Three-Year-Old Class uses High Reach curriculum (similar to High Scope) which focuses on discovery and exploration.
 The Pre-Kindergarten Class uses Great Start, Grow Smart, SC Preschool Learning Standards.
 The Creative Pre-K curriculum, Zoophonics and other sources are used to meet these standards.

-- Tuition is currently $550 per month for infants born on or after 9/1 and $535 for older children.
+- Tuition is currently $575 per month for infants through toddlers born on or after 9/1/2015 and $550 for older children.
 Please note your child’s name on the memo line of your check and make checks payable to FBC-CEC.
 Checks should be placed in the tuition box located in the CEC office area.
 Receipts may be picked up in your child’s cubby or classroom.
 Tuition and fees are evaluated annually by the CEC committee.

 • A non-refundable enrollment fee of $50 is to be paid upon registering the child.
 This is a one-time fee as long as your child is continuously enrolled at CEC.
 If the child is withdrawn and re-enrolled an additional $50 enrollment fee must be paid.